veronicapichay/veronicapichay/README.md

 - 👋 Hi, I'm @veronicapichay
 - 👀 I’m interested in Computer Science, Film Photography and Cooking
-- 🌱 I’m currently learning: Java
+- 🌱 I’m currently learning: DevOps tools and automation with GO
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me: veronicapichay@gmail.com